qwertie/home/misc/Atlas-Shrugged-summary.md

 > "There's a way to solve every dilemma of that kind, Mr. Rearden.
 Check your premises. [...]
 No matter what corruption he's taught about the virtue of selflessness, sex is the most profoundly selfish of all acts, an act which he cannot perform for any motive but his own enjoyment — just try to think of performing it in a spirit of selfless charity!

 (No, Rand; I have thought of sex in precisely this manner for many years.
-If I was incapable of sexual pleasure but remained physically able, I would be willing to perform a charitable sex act for someone I care about.)
+If I was incapable of sexual pleasure but remained physically able, I would have no problem performing a charitable sex for someone I care about.)

 > — an act which is not possible in self-abasement, only in self-exaltation, only in the confidence of being desired and being worthy of desire.
 It is an act that forces him to stand naked in spirit, as well as in body. [...] the man who is convinced of his own worthlessness will be drawn to a woman he despises." [...]
 "I've spent a lot of money on the most ostentatiously vulgar parties I could think of, and a miserable amount of time on being seen with the appropriate sort of women.
 As for the rest—" He stopped, then said, "I have some friends who know this, but you are the first person to whom I am confiding it against my own rules: I have never slept with any of those women.
 I have never touched one of them."